• Skip to primary navigation

 sparkling berry lemonade in a glass with ingredients behind it

-Now that it’s getting warmer, it’s time to get creative with hydration.
-This sparkling berry lemonade is packed with antioxidants from the berries, tartness from the lemonade, and 100 levels of refresh.
-Bring it to a summer BBQ or make it to cool yourself down.
-Check out these other refreshing summer drinks.
+This single serving sparkling berry lemonade is packed with flavor and antioxidants from the berries, tartness from the lemonade, and 100 levels of refresh.

 sparkling berry lemonade in a glass with a pink straw

-[This recipe was originally posted in May 2018.
+[This sparkling berry lemonade recipe was originally posted in May 2018.
 It has been updated with new photos, cooking instructions, expert tips, FAQ, related recipes and ways to repurpose/use up ingredients]

 PIN HERE to add to your recipe box.

-This quick homemade lemonade is perfect if you’ve got lemons that need to be used up.
+This quick homemade sparkling berry lemonade is perfect if you've got lemons that need to be used up.
 DIY lemonade or buy pre-made lemonade to make this easy and delicious summer drink.
-You can also make this copycat Starbucks passion tea lemonade, pomegranate lime spritzer, mimosa mocktail, or this tart cherry spritzer.

 • Lemons